-You can search for items on course reserves by professors name, course title or title of item.
+You can search for items on Course Reserves by title of item, ISBN, or course code.

 Course Reserves Guidelines

 Course Reserves materials do not “roll over” or automatically renew between semesters.
 A new request is required each term to confirm the instructor still wants the item(s) on Course Reserves and that it continues to fall within “fair use”.
-Items without current requests will be returned to their owners or to the library stacks at the end of each semester.
+Expired items will be returned to their owners or to the library stacks at the end of each semester.

 Copyright and Fair Use – The Pollak Library is not able to provide copyright clearance at this time.
-All items placed on Course Reserves must be copyright compliant or meet the “fair use ” exemptions.
-Requests or items which violate copyright law will not be processed.
+All items placed on Course Reserves must be copyright compliant or meet the “fair use” provision of U.S. Copyright Law (Fair Use Checklist).

 What is acceptable:

 - Items personally owned by the instructor.